Dalek: Overview

-The non-humanoid shape of the Dalek did much to enhance the creatures' sense of menace.
+The non-humanoid shape of the Dalek's armoured casing did much to enhance the creatures' sense of menace.
 A lack of familiar reference points differentiated them from the traditional "bug-eyed monster" of science fiction, which Doctor Who creator Sydney Newman had wanted the show to avoid.
-The unsettling Dalek form, coupled with their alien voices, made many believe that the props were wholly mechanical and operated by remote control.
+The unsettling Dalek battle armour form, coupled with their alien voices, made many believe that the props were wholly mechanical and operated by remote control.

-The Daleks were actually controlled from inside by short operators, who had to manipulate their eyestalks, domes and arms, as well as flashing the lights on their heads in sync with the actors supplying their voices.
-The Dalek cases were built in two pieces; an operator would step into the lower section and then the top would be secured.
+The Dalek's battle armour was actually controlled from inside by short operators, who had to manipulate their eyestalks, domes, and arms; as well as flashing the lights on their heads in-sync with the actors supplying their voices.
+The Dalek cases were built in two pieces; an operator would step into the lower section, and then the top would be secured.
 The operators looked out between the cylindrical louvres just beneath the dome, which were lined with mesh to conceal their faces.

 In addition to being hot and cramped, the Dalek casings also muffled external sounds, making it difficult for operators to hear the director or dialogue.
 John Scott Martin, a Dalek operator from the original series, said that Dalek operation was a challenge: "You had to have about six hands: one to do the eyestalk, one to do the lights, one for the gun, another for the smoke canister underneath, yet another for the sink plunger.
 If you were related to an octopus then it helped."